-dark places dark places::Now, it is almost twentyfive years later, and libby, depressed, angry and broke has agreed to attend a meeting of the kill club, a strange conglomerate of people obsessed with famous murders.
+dark places::Now, it is almost twentyfive years later, and libby, depressed, angry and broke has agreed to attend a meeting of the kill club, a strange conglomerate of people obsessed with famous murders.

 In hauntingly compelling prose, this wonderfully talented author deftly unfolds the story of what really happened during the early morning hours of january 3, 1985, and how searching for, and uncovering, that truth will change the lives of libby and ben.